whatwg/testutils/README.md

 ## Contribution opportunities

-We'd love your help fixing issues in the TestUtils standard.
+We'd love your help fixing issues in the Test Utils standard.
 Pull requests for typographical and grammar errors are also most welcome.

 We'd be happy to mentor you through this process.
 If you're interested and need help getting